-Through a partnership with CSforALL (Computer Science for All), our Program Coordinator, Chris Singer, attended eight hours of training to become certified as a SCRIPT facilitator (SCRIPT = Strategic
+Through a partnership with CSforALL (Computer Science for All), our Program Coordinator, Chris

-CSforALL Resource & Implementation Planning Tool) that will help Philomath being the process of a completing a K-12 Computer Science plan.
-SCRIPT work with the Philomath School District began on August 9 and 10 and will continue through monthly events throughout the school year.
+Singer, attended eight hours of training to become certified as a SCRIPT facilitator (SCRIPT = Strategic CSforALL Resource & Implementation Planning Tool) that will help Philomath begin the process of a completing a K-12 Computer Science plan.
+SCRIPT work with the Philomath School District began in August and will continue through monthly events throughout the school year.